A Walk in the Sun (1945 film): Production

 In January 1945, Milestone showed the film to the U.S. Army for their approval.
 The Army was pleased with the film but requested two changes.

-They suggested that a remark be placed in the film explaining why the bazooka was not used during the attack on the farmhouse.
-Milestone complied with this request by shooting a scene where the bazooka crew reported that they used up all their shells in a battle with enemy tanks.
-The Army also requested a briefing scene at the film's beginning to explain the platoon's mission.
+The Army requested a briefing scene at the film's beginning to explain the platoon's mission.
 They believed the film gave the impression that the platoon meandered about without an objective.
 Milestone authorized the shooting of such a scene but whether it was filmed but later edited out of the release no one is sure; however, a brief scene in the landing craft has the platoon sergeant explaining to the men, and the audience, that they had been briefed on their mission.

+Secondly, the Army suggested that a remark be placed in the film explaining why the bazooka was not used during the attack on the farmhouse.
+Milestone complied with this request by shooting a scene where the bazooka crew reported that they used up all their shells in a battle with enemy tanks.

 Though several film companies showed strong interest in acquiring the film, 20th Century Fox acquired the film for release in July 1945 so as not to compete with Fox's A Bell for Adano released earlier.
 However, when Japan surrendered, Fox's head of production, Darryl F. Zanuck, stopped production of all war films.
-The film was released in June 1946 to critical and popular acclaim but also a strong critique of the film from director Samuel Fuller, which he sent in the form of a letter to Milestone.
+The film was released in June 1946 to critical and popular acclaim but also a strong critique of the film from future director and veteran of the Italian campaign Samuel Fuller, which he sent in the form of a letter to Milestone.